MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ## Update a list

-> [!NOTE]
->  You cannot update support lists from the Fraud Protection **Lists** page.
-You can only modify them through the [Support page](risk-support.md).

-You can update a custom list at any time to include new information or change existing information.
-You can change the description of a list, but you cannot change its name.
+You can update a custom list from the **Lists** page at any time to add new information or change existing information.
+You can change the description of a custom list, but you cannot change its name.

+To modify support lists, use the [Support page](risk-support.md).

 **To update the contents of a custom list in Fraud Protection:**